Incremental Abstraction in Distributed Probabilistic SLAM Graphs: Incremental Planar Abstraction Framework

 \subsection{Plane hypothesis confirmation and rejection}

-Having added the plane hypotheses to the raw factor graph, GBP carries out inference on the hybrid graph (Figure \ref{fig:plane_factor_graph} \textit{middle}) and converges to the configuration that minimises the energy of the constraints in the graph.
-To allow bad plane hypotheses to be treated as outlying measurements and have only a small contribution to the graph energy, we employ the robust Tukey loss function for all factors using covariance rescaling as in \cite{Davison:Ortiz:ARXIV2019} and \cite{Agarwal:etal:ICRA2013}.
+Having added the plane hypotheses to the raw factor graph, GBP carries out inference on the hybrid graph (Fig. \ref{fig:plane_factor_graph} \textit{middle}) and converges to the configuration that minimises the factor energies.
+To allow bad plane hypotheses to be treated as outlying measurements and only contribute weakly to the graph energy, we employ the robust Tukey loss function for all factors via covariance rescaling as in \cite{Davison:Ortiz:ARXIV2019} and \cite{Agarwal:etal:ICRA2013}.

 After convergence, for each plane hypothesis, we go through all connected points and read off from the factor graph the likelihood that the point lies in the plane.
 The likelihood is the plane-point distance factor density $l_{pp}(\vecp_{conv}, \boldsymbol{\pi}_{conv})$ evaluated at the converged belief means $\vecp_{conv}$ and $\boldsymbol{\pi}_{conv}$.
 To determine whether to confirm or reject each plane hypothesis, we use the proportion of points $y$ with likelihood $l_{pp}(\vecp_{conv}, \boldsymbol{\pi}_{conv}) > l_{thresh}$ and the number of iterations the hypothesis has been in the graph $t$.